syedahmedjamil/jenkins/README.md

 # jenkins
-Code and scripts to setup and work with Jenkins.
+Code and scripts to configure and work with Jenkins.